Hardblock-IMSE/EIPX-Smart-NFT/README.md

     /// @notice This function lets know the owner of the token from the address of the asset bound to the token.
     /// @dev Everybody can call this function.
 The code executed only reads from the blockchain.
     /// @param _addressSA is the address to obtain the owner from it.
-    /// @return The owner of the token bound to the asset that generates _addressSA. function ownerOfFromBCA(address _addressSA) external view returns (address);
+    /// @return the owner of the token bound to the asset that generates _addressSA. function ownerOfFromBCA(address _addressSA) external view returns (address);

     /// @notice This function lets know the user of the token from its tokenID.